Topic Clusters and Pillar Pages: The Newest Face of SEO

-If there is one thing an online entrepreneur learns after a short time in the game it’s that, when it comes to SEO, nothing ever remains the same for long.
+If there is one thing an online entrepreneur learns after a short time in the game it’s that, when it comes to SEO for manufacturing companies, nothing ever remains the same for long.
 Though keep in mind that quality content never goes out of fashion.
 It’s the manner in which the content is presented that often changes.
 The particular actions you took last year to rank for favored keywords needs to be tweaked this year to stay in search engines’ good graces.
 So what’s the update this year?
 Topic clusters gathered around “pillar” pages.

 Never heard of it?
 Don’t worry.
 We’ll explain it all.
 Keep reading.